laione08/220/index.md

 <img src="my_meme.png" width="500" height="500">

 ### This meme was inspired by the university’s current learning environment in response to the uncertainty that covid 19 outbreaks come with.
-It is of course an adaptation of other memes on the web that are about how sometimes *reality* is different from *expectations*.
+It is of course *not* an actual depiction of what happens in reality during zoom lectures.
+It is an adaptation of other expectations vs reality memes on the web that are sometimes intended to be humourous.

 #### Here are two relatable *expectation vs reality* memes: